commercelayer/commercelayer-cli/docs/applications.md

   -s, --clientSecret=<value>  application client_secret

 DESCRIPTION
-  add a new Commerce Layer application to CLI config (application must be of kind integration or sales_channel)
+  add a new Commerce Layer application to CLI config (application must be of kind 'integration' or 'sales_channel')

 ALIASES
   $ commercelayer app:add